formulabun/srb2kart-dedicated/README.md

 ## 1 Cloning the repository

 Clone this repository using in the folder of your choice.
-Then enter this derectory to run the next steps in.
+Then enter this directory to run the next steps in.

 ```sh
 git clone https://github.com/formulabun/srb2kart-dedicated.git && cd srb2kart-dedicated